 So now you’ve got some people who are open to new and better ways of doing things.
 How successful are they likely to be?

 People can actually get pretty far innovating without deep causal knowledge of how things “really” work.
 This occurs via a process analogous to biological evolution; tinker and retain any improvements.
-The article “Learning curves are tough to use” looks into one particular example of this phenomenon, wherein experience in a particular production process drives progress (though note that a lot of the literature on this kind of innovation greatly overstates how predictable and useful it is - see “Standard evidence for learning curves is not good enough”).
+The article “Progress in programming as evolution” provides the most direct evidence of innovation as a sort of evolutionary process, at least in the context of coding.
+The article “Learning curves are tough to use” looks into another example of this phenomenon, wherein experience in a particular production process drives progress (though note that a lot of the literature on this kind of innovation greatly overstates how predictable and useful it is - see “Standard evidence for learning curves is not good enough”).

 So, to encourage innovation (at least to some extent), just encourage people to get started using new production processes.